fcazalet/loggot/README.md

 ## How to install it

-You can find this addon in Godot AssetLibrary.
+You can find this plugin in Godot AssetLibrary.

-See the Godot Addon install section : https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html
+See the Godot Plugins install section : https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html

 ## How to use it